Simplicity – Chastity – Obedience

 For most of the history of Christendom, it has been readily acknowledged that voluntary adherence the “Evangelical Counsels” of Poverty, Chastity, and Obedience helps us to to devote ourselves to the service of God.
 Yet, for most of us, it is also true that our Lord calls us to serve amidst the practical necessities of living in a Secular Society, and while continuing to honor already-made covenants to spouse and family.

 Intended as tools for our spiritual growth, the Evangelical Counsels do not have to create a roadblock… Instead, as demonstrated by some ancient military, hospitaller, and secular religious orders, some Tertiary (3rd Order) groups, and amongst the early Norbertines, these vows can be adapted to our existing stations and calls.
-This allows us to honor those pre-existing covenantal commitments while still strengthening our walk with Christ, that ministry that our Lord sets before us, and our Witness to His Good News.
+This allows us to honor those pre-existing covenantal commitments (such as marriage) while still strengthening our walk with Christ, that ministry that our Lord sets before us, and our Witness to His Good News.

 + Poverty is emphasized through a promise of Simplicity.
 Regardless of financial status, Simplicity is understood as staying constantly mindful that our real treasure is not of this world and that we are simply stewards of God’s gifts and provision.
 We are called to devote both time and the fruit of our labor to the service of God, to be contented with what is necessary for our own use, and to actively avoid inappropriate priorities or distractions.
 If our treasure is truly in heaven, we avoid temptation to idolatry and are freed to serve God rather than mammon.
 Simplicity of heart helps us to find joy and peace in Christ, who is, and must be, our heart’s true treasure.
 (Mt 6:24 / Lk 16:13 / Mt 13:44 / Lk 18:22)